fpsvogel/lectiohumana/about.md

 ### What does "lectio humana" mean?

-"Human reading," a play on *lectio divina* with a nod to the humanists, whose writings I'm spending time with.
+"Human reading," a play on *lectio divina* with a nod to the humanists, whose work I'm spending time with.

 ### Why all the Latin?